techqueria/website/content/english/communities/slack/community-guidelines.md

   - `#locals-`
 - Meta
   - `#meta-`
+- Cafecito
+  - `#cafecito-`
 - Events
   - `#event-company-month-year`
-- Organizers
+- Internal Leads
-  - `#organizers-`
+  - `#techqueria-`
 - Partners
   - `#partner-`

 ### Default Channels

-There are three default channels everyone automatically gets added to upon joining.
+These are the default channels everyone automatically gets added to upon joining.

+> Core

 - `#announcements`
+  - only admins can post
-  - locked to the organizers - this is where admins/organizers will post news and information about the community at large
+  - this is where admins/organizers will post news and information about the community at large
+- `#introductions`
+  - new members introducing themselves
+- `#cafecito`
+  - facilitates 1:1 meetings for members to get to know each other
+- `#meta`
+  - ask an admin an question
+  - provide feedback to Techqueria
+  - provide ideas to Techqueria
+  - report anonymous COC violations
+- `#meta-request-channel`
+  - request a new channel
-- `#jobs`
+- `#positive-vibes`
-  - sharing and requesting job opportunities
+  - Give someone kudos using 🌮 or just share what you accomplished this week ✨
 - `#random`
   - conversations that don't fit in any topic channel but could be relevant for everyone
+  - not location specific

+> Career Related

+- `#career-advice`
+  - to share or ask for career advice
-- `#meta`
+- `#compensation`
-  - provide feedback or ask questions to Techqueria
+  - ask questions about compensation anonymously
+- `#job-seeking`
+  - if you are looking for a job
+- `#jobs`
+  - sharing job opportunities
+- `#resources`
+  - sharing helpful resources
+- `#workplace-challenges`
+  - getting advice on common workplace challenges

+> Misc

+- `#action`
+  - “Trataron de enterrarnos.
+No sabían que éramos semillas.”
+- `#allies`
+  - for allies to share resources

 ### Public Channels